 Click each section above for more information on the types of treats that make up our boxes!

-Although western influenced snacks and flavors are a mainstay in Japan, traditional Japanese snacks are also loved and can always be found in all supermarkets and convenience stores.
-Often enjoyed with green tea, they come in all different flavors from the savory to the sweet and in all different textures too.
-Whether savory or sweet, majority of wagashi are made with rice and red beans.
+Although Western-influenced snacks and flavors are a mainstay in Japan, wagashi -- traditional Japanese snacks -- have been enjoyed from over one hundred years, like the fish-shaped taiyaki, to over one thousand years, like warabi-mochi (made from jelly-like mochi rice and covered in sweet roasted soybean flour).
+As deep-rooted staples of traditional Japanese dessert, wagashi can be found in all supermarkets and convenience stores.
+Coupled perfectly with green tea, they come in all different flavors, from savory to sweet, and in all different textures, too.
+Whether savory or sweet, the majority of wagashi are made with rice and red adzuki beans.

-Better known as rice crackers in the West, senbeis are the ultimate example of wagashi.
-Traditionally, in savory soy sauce flavor, they can now be found in flavors like wasabi, curry, and even chocolate.
+Better known as rice crackers in the West, senbei are the ultimate example of wagashi.
+Traditionally in savory soy-sauce flavor, they can now be found in flavors like wasabi, curry, and even chocolate.

-Typically enjoyed with green tea, Yōkan is a thick jelly dessert made with red bean paste, sugar and agar.
-They can come in range of flavors such as green tea, chestnut, and sweet potato.
+Typically enjoyed with green tea, Yōkan is a thick jelly dessert made with red bean paste, sugar, and agar.
+They can come in a range of flavors such as green tea, chestnut, and Japanese sweet potato.

-Traditionally enjoyed with red bean paste fillings, mochigashi refers to any snack that uses mochi, glutinous rice.
-They come in pretty colors and, you can now find many variations in the fillings like chestnut paste, chocolate, strawberry and sesame paste.
+Traditionally filled with red bean paste, mochigashi refers to any snack that uses the glutinous mochi rice.
+They come in pretty colors, and you can now find many variations in the fillings like chestnut paste, chocolate, strawberry, and sesame paste.